-With bacterial cells outnumbering our human cells 10 to 1 (yes, that means our body contains only 10% human!) it is vital that we look after these organisms, even if we haven’t yet fully realised the influence that they have on our immune system, cardiovascular system, weight, mood and digestive system.
-These friendly creatures and their by-products keep pathogens at bay, guard against infectious illness and aid in the best digestion of the food that we consume.
+With bacterial cells outnumbering our human cells 10 to 1 (yes, that means our body contains only 10% human!), it is vital that we look after these organisms, even if we haven’t yet fully realised the influence that they have on our immune system, cardiovascular system, weight, mood and digestive system.
+These friendly creatures and their by-products keep pathogens at bay, guard against infectious illness and aid in the best digestion of the foods we consume.

-I was recently introduced into the world of water kefir, which uses kefir grains (tibicos), also called a SCOBY (symbiotic colony of bacteria and yeast) to produce a lightly carbonated, fermented drink.
+I was recently introduced into the world of water kefir, which uses kefir grains (tibicos), also called a SCOBY (Symbiotic Colony of Bacteria and Yeast) to produce a lightly carbonated, fermented drink.
 Kefir Grains consist of bacteria and yeast existing in a symbiotic relationship.
 They consume the added sugar in the water to produce a variety of beneficial acids, B vitamins, food enzymes and more beneficial bacteria.
-Kefir grains designed to ferment milk products is also available, and produces something that tastes similar to yoghurt.
+Kefir grains designed to ferment milk products are also available and they produce something that tastes similar to yoghurt.
 For those who do not want to consume dairy, water kefir is a great alternative to dairy kefir.

 Research is still trying to demonstrate the full effect of fermented foods, and which types and how much we need.
-Fermented drinks, such as kefir, have long, strong histories of consumption around the world and it appears that there are many health benefits that can come about by consuming fermented products, including:
+Fermented drinks like kefir have long, strong histories of consumption around the world.
+It appears that they offer many health benefits including:

 – Stabilising or balancing the gastrointestinal tract

 – Fighting off harmful bacteria, yeasts and viruses